 Businesses classified as “state owned enterprises” are companies managed by the State-owned Assets Supervision and Administration Commission (SASAC) of the State Council or local governments.
 “Public institutions” such as public schools, public hospitals and government agencies are classified separately.
 If you wish to search for worker actions in the state sector as a whole, you can check both boxes at the same time.
 Note that most private companies listed overseas are classified as “joint venture.”

 Workers often combine several different protest methods during a particular labour dispute.
 As such, one incident may have more than one type of action checked on the map.

 The key difference between a “strike” and a “protest/demonstration” in our classification is that, in a strike, employees collectively withdraw their labour in a bid to stop the normal production of a company.
-Usually, workers will organize on social media and choose specific dates for strike action in order to put pressure on the employer.
+Usually, workers will organise on social media and choose specific dates for strike action in order to put pressure on the employer.
 As a result, we can often see clear demands and the reasons for their actions in workers' online posts, which help us determine the nature of the action.
-Apart from factory workers, we most often see strikes by workers in the transport sector; taxi drivers, bus drivers, food delivery drivers etc.
+Apart from factory workers, we most often see strikes by workers in the transport sector; taxi drivers, bus drivers, food delivery drivers, etc.

 “Protest/demonstration” are those actions not specifically designed to halt production and might include, for example, demonstrations outside government offices by laid-off workers.
-Action by construction workers seeking wage arrears after a construction project has been completed often falls into this category.
+Actions by construction workers seeking wage arrears after a construction project has been completed often falls into this category.